ezart/merle/docs/README.md

 }
 ```

-CmdRun handler will send out "update" message each time the LED state changes.
+CmdRun handler will send out "Update" message each time the LED state changes.
 Here's the new CmdRun handler.

 ```go
 type msg struct {